dialex/start-testing/docs/concepts/purpose.md

 Testing is about exploring and discovering new information.
 Sometimes, testing attacks the software to check how it stands its ground (e.g. Penetration Testing).
 But most of the times, testers just search places that are broken and report them.
 They might not look broken, they might look unexpected or unpleasant to the user.

 It's like holding an object in your hand and, gently, look for cracks.
 In dysfunctional teams, testing can be blamed for not finding bugs or finding too many issues.
-Testing is "the messenger", so as long as you bring reliable and relevant news, you did your job well.
+Testing is just "the messenger", so focus on bringing reliable and relevant "news" to your team.

 #### ❌ Quality Assurance